Need Industry Work Experience? An Internship Can Help

 Language skills are also an important requirement for any Australian job, and participating in social events will help you gain a clear understanding of how Australians act towards one another and can increase the size of your job network.

-There are many benefits to an internship program, which include:
+There are many benefits to an Australian internship program, which include:

 - earning valuable work experience in your chosen field